Banana Rhubarb Sourdough Bread

 Instructions

-4. Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter and brown sugar together on high speed until smooth and creamy, about 2 minutes.
+4. Cream Butter and Sugar: Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter and brown sugar on high speed until smooth and creamy, about 2 minutes.

-5. On medium speed, add the eggs one at a time, beating well after each addition.
+5. Add Eggs: On medium speed, add the eggs one at a time, beating well after each addition.

-7. With the mixer running on low speed, slowly beat the dry ingredients into the wet ingredients until no flour pockets remain.
-Do not over mix.
+7. Combine Wet and Dry: With a spatula or the mixer on low speed, gently fold or mix the dry ingredients into the wet ingredients until no flour pockets remain.
+Add the chopped rhubarb and fold gently to distribute evenly.
+Do not overmix to preserve the sourdough starter’s activity.

-9. Remove from the oven and allow the bread to cool completely in the pan set on a wire rack.
+10. Cool: Remove from the oven and let the bread cool in the pan on a wire rack for 1 hour, then transfer to the rack to cool completely.

-10. Cover and store banana bread at room temperature for 2 days or in the refrigerator for up to 1 week.
-Banana bread tastes best on day 2 after the flavors have settled together.
+• Store covered at room temperature for up to 2 days or in the refrigerator for up to 1 week.

 Rebecca Silus